phR0ze/cyberlinux/docs/networking/README.md

 # DNS <a name="dns"/></a>
-[Arch Linux Wiki on Resolved](https://wiki.archlinux.org/index.php/Systemd-resolved#Setting_DNS_servers) [Arch Linux Wiki on nameservers](https://wiki.archlinux.org/index.php/Alternative_DNS_services) Systemd's `resolved` service configured it's Fallback DNS by default to use Cloudflare then Quad9 then Google so that DNS will always work.
+[Arch Linux Wiki on Resolved](https://wiki.archlinux.org/index.php/Systemd-resolved#Setting_DNS_servers) [Arch Linux Wiki on nameservers](https://wiki.archlinux.org/index.php/Alternative_DNS_services) Systemd's `resolved` service configures it's Fallback DNS by default to use Cloudflare then Quad9 then Google so that DNS will always work.

 ## DNS commands <a name="dns-commands"/></a>